01 April, 2015

 - 22.2mm - standard city and mountain components: trigger shifters, grip shifters, and some inverse brake levers.

-- Width - Measured center to center of the end of the handlebar.
+- Width - Measurement from center to center of the ends of the handlebar.

-- Reach - The measurement from the center of the stem clamp to the center to the farthest portion of the forward extension.
+- Rise/Drop - Measurement from center of stem clamp to the center of the start of the grip area.

-- Drop - Measurement from the center of the stem clamp to center of the lowest portion of the handlebar.
+- Sweep - Measurement from center of stem clamp to bar end.